caveljan/machine-sleeping/README.md

 What gives pause about sleep is that more than one find "the strongest support for a primary function of sleep goes to learning and memory".
 [1]

 Naturally, since we do not grasp the fundamental nature of learning, memory, intelligence, [wisdom](https://github.com/caveljan/artificial-wisdom), or sleep, we ought to try to (re)produce these mechanisms in a controlled entity, a machine.
-Machine Sleep would then be a tool in the arsenal of what tends to be called Machine Learning.
+Machine Sleeping would then be a tool in the arsenal of what tends to be called Machine Learning.

 [1] 2019, Hans-Peter Landolt et al., Sleep-Wake Neurobiology and Pharmacology, Springer, p.
 6;